What Is Jupiter Predict?

 Risks

 - You can lose your entire position.
-If the outcome goes against your prediction, your contracts expire worthless and you lose the full amount you spent.
+If the outcome goes against your prediction, your contracts expire worthless.

 - Liquidity varies.
-Some markets may have wide spreads or low volume, which means you may not be able to buy or sell at the price you expect.
+Some markets may have wide spreads or low depth, which can make it hard to buy or sell at the displayed price.

 - Regulatory restrictions apply.
 Prediction markets may be restricted or regulated in your jurisdiction.
-US and South Korea IPs are blocked from accessing Jupiter Predict.
+Trading is unavailable in some regions, including the United States and South Korea, and the Jupiter Mobile app restricts additional regions (including parts of the EU).

 What You Need